Tony Allen (musician): Fela and Africa '70

 Allen recounted how he and Fela wrote in 1970: "Fela used to write out the parts for all the musicians in the band (Africa '70).
 I was the only one who originated the music I played.
 Fela would ask what type of rhythm I wanted to play.… You can tell a good drummer because we… have four limbs… and they are… playing different things… the patterns don't just come from Yoruba… [but] other parts of Nigeria and Africa."

 Allen recorded more than 30 albums with Fela and Africa '70.
 But by the late 1970s, dissension was growing in the ranks of Africa '70.
 Arguments over royalties/pay and recognition grew in intensity.
-As inventor of the rhythms that underpinned Afrobeat and musical director, Allen felt especially slighted.
-Fela stood his ground, stating that he would get the royalties for his songs.
-Fela did support Allen's three solo recordings: Jealousy ('75), Progress ('77), No Accommodation For Lagos ('79), but by 1979, Allen chose to leave Africa '70, taking many members with him. "'What makes me decide it's time to go?
+As the inventor of the rhythms underpinning Afrobeat and musical director, Allen felt especially slighted.
+Fela stood his ground, saying he would get the royalties for his songs.
+Fela did support Allen's three solo recordings: Jealousy (1975), Progress (1977), and No Accommodation For Lagos (1979), but by 1979, Allen had chosen to leave Africa '70, taking many members with him. "'What makes me decide it's time to go?
 It's … everything...and (his) carelessness...like he doesn't care, like he doesn't know ...he doesn't feel he's done anything (wrong).
 And with all the parasites around too.... there were 71 people on tour by now and only 30 working in the band....you got to ask why.
 Those guys were sapping Fela of his Force, of his Music.'
-So Tony moved on, once again in search of his own sound."
+So Tony moved on, once again searching for his own sound."

 Afrobeat to Afrofunk

 Allen formed his own group, recording No Discrimination in 1980, and performing in Lagos until emigrating to London in 1984.
 Later moving to Paris, Allen recorded with King Sunny Adé, Ray Lema and Manu Dibango.
 Allen recorded N.E.P.A. in 1985.
 Post-Fela, Allen developed a hybrid sound, deconstructing and fusing Afrobeat with electronica, dub, R&B, and rap.
 Allen refers to this synthesis as afrofunk.
 Allen returned with a much anticipated new project for his 13th release.
 Recorded live in Lagos, with a full-sized Afrobeat band, Lagos No Shaking (Lagos is OK) signified Allen's return to roots Afrobeat after forays into avant-garde electronica hybrids.
 Lagos No Shaking was released on 13 June 2006.